danlucraft/redcar/README.md

 * Irc at #redcar on irc.freenode.net
 * Mailing list at http://groups.google.com/group/redcar-editor

-### Updating a source build

-If you are running a source version of Redcar and you have pulled updates from master, then you may have to update your local repo:

-    $ rake initialise

 ## TESTS

 NB.
 Redcar features are known to work with Cucumber 0.9.2, and known NOT to work with Cucumber < 0.9